You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 Summary: Programme manager with extensive experience in developing programmes of various shapes and sizes.

-Objective: Seek to progress in my career by assisting companies in expanding as a programme manager.
+Objective: Seeking to progress in my career by assisting companies to expand as a programme manager.

-You can easily see that these statements aren’t well-written because their information is vague and ultimately pointless.
-If a recruiter looks at the summary or objective before anything else, they might believe that there isn’t any substance to the rest of your CV.
+It’s easy to see that these statements aren’t well-written because their information is vague and ultimately pointless.
+If a recruiter looks at the summary or objective before anything else, they might think there’s no substance to the rest of your CV.

 The following are examples of well-written objectives and summaries for a programme manager position.